ivaROS/noetic_turtlebot/Turtlebot.md

 sudo make install
 ```

-If using this option, then delete the apt line installing `ros-noetic-sophus` as the compile and make install will add it to the system.
+If using this option, then commenting out the apt line installing `ros-noetic-sophus` as the compile and make install will add it to the system.

 ###